 - Focus on results, or outcomes, instead of efforts.
 (SMART goals can be interchanged with outcomes)

-- Ensure that all managers and supervisors support a Culture of Inquiry and are willing to invest in an ongoing process of improvement.
+- Ensure that all managers and supervisors support a Culture for Engagement and Retention and are willing to invest in an ongoing process of improvement.

 - Define the process and behaviors needed to create the desired results.

 - Question the process.
 Identify assumptions.